 The three grand essentials of happiness are something to do, someone to love, and something to hope for. — Alexander Chalmers

-We are in the midst of the holiday season when we’re supposed to feel happy and joyful.
+We are in the midst of the holiday season when we’re supposed to feel joyful.
 For many people, the holidays are a dismal time.

 Depression, despair, and sadness abound.
 I’ve experienced these feelings and I know how hard it can be.